Tretten Bridge: Collapse

 On the morning of 15 August 2022, Tretten bridge collapsed and fell into the river and onto the E6 road.
 A passenger car and a lorry with a trailer loaded with lime were on the bridge when it collapsed.
-The truck had a total weight of 48 t (the bridge was approved for 50 t for each vehicle)).
-The driver of the car got out by himself, while the driver of the truck remained in the cab for an hour until he was rescued by an ambulance helicopter.
+The truck had a total weight of 48 t (the bridge was approved for 50 t for each vehicle).
+The driver of the car got out without assistance, while the driver of the truck remained in the cab for an hour until he was rescued by an ambulance helicopter.

 Prior to the collapse, road users reported a kind of rocking when they were on the bridge at the same time as larger vehicles.
 The bridge underwent a thorough inspection in 2021 and a simpler inspection in June 2022 with no faults detected.

 The collapse caused the E6 to be closed, and the old E6 route through the city centre was used until the main route was reopened on 26 August 2022.
 Access to the west side of the river, is via detours of at least 21 km.
 Demolition of the bridge began on 17 August 2022.
 After the eastern end of the bridge had been lowered, the lorry with trailer was driven off the bridge under its own power on 22 August 2022 – one week after the bridge collapse.

 The bridge was of the same type of construction as the Perkolo bridge at Sjoa, which collapsed in February 2016.
 The Perkolo bridge collapsed because it had an undersized joint.
-The Swedish Road Administration then recommended strengthening the Tretten Bridge: "There are no design errors here, but according to the current regulations, the safety against certain brittle fracture mechanisms, which were previously controlled more indirectly, is too low."
+The Norwegian Road Administration then recommended strengthening the Tretten Bridge: "There are no design errors here, but according to the current regulations, the safety against certain brittle fracture mechanisms, which were previously controlled more indirectly, is too low."

-Anders Rønnquist, professor of construction engineering, maintained that errors in planning, dimensioning or in the construction phase would normally have become apparent shortly after the bridge was opened, and he assumed instead that wear damage has occurred in the foundation.
+Anders Rønnquist, professor of structural engineering, maintained that errors in planning, dimensioning or in the construction phase would normally have become apparent shortly after the bridge was opened, and he assumed instead that wear damage has occurred in the foundation.
 Tormod Dyken, retired chief engineer in the Norwegian Public Roads Administration, stated that the bridge was too new for rust or rot to be the cause.
 Dyken maintained that the bridge cracked in several places and therefore believed that the cause could be in the junctions where the inclined beams were attached to horizontal beams.
 The combination of steel and glulam in bridge-building is unusual: Wood and steel are affected differently by variations in temperature, humidity and weight load, and according to Dyken, this can create unexpected tensions in the construction that can lead to fatigue failure.
 Dyken believes that the bridge type may be insufficiently tested.